DataWeightsAndCombination

 How Do I Know the Situation For My ALMA Data?

 First, remember that good imaging performance requires that the relative weights be correct for all data included in the imaging.
 For all of the situations below, the data are sufficiently internally consistent that they can be imaged fine on their own or with other data that share the same situation and have the same data properties.
-Problems arise when data are combined that (a) do not share the same weight situation and/or differences in antenna size, visibility integration time, or channel bandwidth are not accounted for.
+Problems arise when data are combined that (a) do not share the same weight situation and/or (b) have differences in antenna size, visibility integration time, or channel bandwidth that are not accounted for.

 All datasets to be combined should be independently assessed to determine their weight situation and thus whether corrective action is required